-At June 30, 2016 and December 31, 2015, the Company had \$20,000 and \$0 outstanding borrowings under the credit facility, respectively.
-The borrowings under the credit facility were primarily used to finance our current capital expenditure projects for our Pennsylvania manufacturing operations and at our Ooltewah, Tennessee and Greeneville, Tennessee facilities, as described below.
+At September 30, 2016 and December 31, 2015, the Company had \$20,000 and \$0 outstanding borrowings under the credit facility, respectively.
+The borrowings under the credit facility were primarily used to finance our current capital expenditure projects for our Pennsylvania manufacturing operations and at our Ooltewah, Tennessee and Greeneville, Tennessee facilities.